Back to all blogs

 Summary and Next Steps

 Answering the question "why am I so sensitive to spicy food?" involves a mix of biology, habit, and gut health.
-Whether it is a high density of receptors on your tongue or an underlying digestive sensitivity, you do not have to simply "live with" the discomfort.
+Whether it is a high density of receptors on your tongue, a sudden change in your oral health, or an underlying digestive sensitivity, you do not have to simply "live with" the discomfort.

 By following a phased approach—starting with your GP, moving to an elimination diet, and then considering structured testing—you can uncover the specific triggers that are affecting your quality of life.